hkiang01/Entity-Property-Linker/README.md

 ## Design decisions

+1. Dockerized from the start

+   To deliver business value the fastest, you should be in a deployable state from day one.
+This enables the agile practice of iterative development, and allows stakeholders earlier opportunities to give feedback, saving development time.

-1. A single repo instead of 3.
+2. A single repo instead of 3.
 Why?
 1 PR for everything instead of 1 PR for each of the following:

     - DB
     - API w/ self-contained migrations